zenml-io/zenml/docs/book/extending-zenml/stacks-components-flavors.md

 the infrastructure of your MLOps platform.

 This is achieved by bringing together different types of **stack components**, that are responsible for specific tasks within your ML workflow.
-We will at the base abstraction for the **stack components** in more detail in the next section.
+We will look at the base abstraction for the **stack components** in more detail in the next section.
 However, before we get there, let's first take a look at the list of all the stack component types that you can use within your **stack**